 How to Vet Individuals Who Are Not in Regulated Activity

-If the individuals at your organisation are not in regulated activity, but you feel there’s an opportunity for them to build up a relationship of trust with an adult at risk, what can you do to vet them?
+If the individuals at your organisation are not in regulated activity, but you feel there’s an opportunity for them to build up a relationship of trust with an adult, what can you do to vet them?

 You should first ensure that safe recruitment processes are in place.